 The IETF 99 is now over.
-Building on this tradition to write a blog explaining the progress of this YANG Catalog (here is the blog for the IETF 98), let me explain the latest developments from the IETF hackathon, two days of hacking on Saturday/Sunday before the IETF working group meetings.
+Building on this tradition to write a blog explaining the progress for this YANG Catalog (here is the blog for the IETF 98), let me explain the latest developments after these two days of hacking on Saturday/Sunday before the IETF working group meetings.

 Radek Krejci developed a command line W3C YANG regex validator tool, called yangre.
 There are many POSIX regex validators in the industry, including some graphic user interface tools around it, but YANG uses the W3C regex rules.

 Pieter Lewyllie developed the GUI around it.
 Just introduce your YANG “pattern” statement or statements (multiple entries are possible), select whether you want the “invert match” (a possible option in YANG), populate the test string and the tool will validate it in green if it passes or red if it fails.

 In terms of YANG module validation, Mahesh Jethanandani improved the yangvalidator.org with IEEE, MEF and Cisco specific yang plugins, and I improved my validation scripts: removed all submodules, updated the validators, added the revision (which is needed as a key field in the YANG catalog DB), validated the Open ROADM YANG modules, etc.

 On the Impact Analysis front, Joe Clarke added a checkbox to eliminate sub-modules and added directionality selectors as a way to filter the Impact Analysis to only show dependents and dependencies

 The “YANG module for yangcatalog.org” draft specifies specifies a YANG module that contains metadata related to YANG modules and vendor implementations of those YANG modules.
 In other words, the YANG module behind the yangcatalog.org.
 In a nutshell, it contains: